The Bradman Residential Camp Features

 The camps are aimed at players of all skill levels from beginner, developing junior to youth representative.
 Players are placed in small groups matched by age and ability and coached accordingly.
 Specialist sports staff is on hand to guide, train, encourage and inspire the young cricket players to challenge themselves throughout the week.

 “We’re really proud of our cricket camps, they are enormously popular and offer young people a fantastic opportunity to have an in-depth Bradman experience” said Rina Hore, “Throughout the week the players have direct access to people who are at the leading edge of the sport and the skills and experiences the kids gain translate into all aspects of their life.”

 Over the years the camps have attracted over 4,000 young cricket lovers from as far afield as the West Indies, South Africa, the UK and the Pacific Island region.
 Many participants have gone on to First Grade cricket and beyond including, Australian players Phil Jacques, Doug Bollinger, Brett Lee and Michael Bevan, South African player Makaya Ntini, English player Nasser Hussain and Indian Player Bishin Bedi.

-The total cost of the camp includes all meals, accommodation at Chevalier College, transfers to and from Bradman Oval, coaching fees, training equipment, player video analysis and progress report.
-All participants also receive a copy of Ken Davis’s most recent coaching manual, 99.94 Ways to Improve Your Game, a cricket camp t-shirt, cap and drink bottle and entry to the Bradman Museum & International Cricket Hall of Fame.
+The total cost of the camp includes all meals, accommodation at Chevalier College, transfers to and from Bradman Oval, coaching fees, training equipment, player video analysis, progress report, and entry to the Bradman Museum & International Cricket Hall of Fame.